-I have some weird credits on my that transfer as something like STAT X16, MATH X20, or the like.
+I have some weird credits on my record that transfer as something like STAT X16, MATH X20, or the like.
 What do those count for?

 Most likely, based on the information had at the time your course was equated, there wasn’t enough to determine that your previous course is a direct equivalent to an existing course at UW-Madison.
-If you feel that you should have a direct equivalent please submit a syllabus course reevaluation request (https://registrar.wisc.edu/course-reevaluation-request/).
+If you feel that you should have a direct equivalent please submit a syllabus for a course reevaluation request (https://registrar.wisc.edu/course-reevaluation-request/).

 I want to do a double major with Computer Science, Statistics, Mathematics, or Economics.
 What should I enroll in for the fall?